kazcangi/homebridge-pioneer-avr/README.md

 # homebridge-pioneer-avr [![npm version](https://badge.fury.io/js/homebridge-pioneer-avr.svg)](https://badge.fury.io/js/homebridge-pioneer-avr)

-homebridge-pioneer-avr is a plugin made for [homebridge](https://github.com/nfarina/homebridge), which declare your Pioneer AVR as a TV in homekit (iOS 12.2 nedded).
+homebridge-pioneer-avr is a plugin made for [homebridge](https://github.com/nfarina/homebridge), which declare your Pioneer AVR as a TV in homekit (iOS 12.2 needed).
 It should work with Pioneer AVRs supported by the iControl AV5 App.
 It works well with my VSX-922.

 ## Features